 2. Do you adequately obtain consent from employees?

-Consent must be obtained from employees and it should be “freely given, specific, informed and unambiguous” without a fear of repercussions for choosing not to give consent.
+Consent must be obtained from employees and it should be “freely given, specific, informed and unambiguous” without fear of repercussions for choosing not to give consent.
 This means consent cannot simply be included as part of an employee’s employment contract.
 It must be clear what consent is being given for, including how the photos will be used.
 A standard form with a generic statement is therefore not in compliance with GDPR.

 3. Can you find every image of an individual in your organization?